eman-hamad/Tourist-Guide-Bloc/README.md

 - **Favorite Places Sync**: When a user adds or removes a place from their favorites, the change is immediately reflected in Firestore and synced across all devices.
 - **User Profile Updates**: Any changes to the user's profile, such as updating their name or phone number, are saved in Firestore and updated in real-time.

+### Testing and CI/CD
+- **Unit Testing**: The app includes unit tests for Firebase services, such as user authentication and Firestore data retrieval.
+These tests ensure that the app's core functionality works as expected.
+- **Widget Testing**: The app also includes widget tests to verify the behavior of custom widgets and UI components.
+- **Integrate GitHub Actions**: The app uses GitHub Actions for continuous integration and automated testing.
+This ensures that the app's codebase is always up-to-date and functional.
 ---

 ## Getting Started